devchallenges-io/curriculum/3-javascript/1-javascript/12-async-and-api.md

 1.  **Creating a Worker**: Instantiate a new worker using the `Worker()` constructor and specify the script to run.
 2.  **Communication**: Use `postMessage` to send messages from the main thread to the worker and listen for messages from the worker using `onmessage`.
 3.  **Termination**: Once a task is complete or no longer needed, terminate the worker with `terminate()` to free up resources.

-By incorporating workers into JavaScript projects, developers can tackle complex tasks concurrently while maintaining a smooth and interactive user experience.

 ## Conclusion